 You may know Goldbelly as the company for ordering Detroit pizza or lobster roll kits.
 But it's also terrific for connecting you with special regional bread you can’t get just anywhere.

 Goldbelly pairs with restaurants and bakeries, functioning almost as an online specialty food store.
 Want real West Virginia pepperoni rolls from Tomaro’s in Clarksburg?
 Rye bread from Omaha, Nebraska’s Lithuania Bakery?
-Or an oozy loaf of Korean cheese bread from LA’s hot Calic Bread?
-Goldbelly makes it easy to try new food experiences or reconnect you with treasured ones you remember from your hometown or college days.
+Goldbelly makes it easy to try new food experiences or reconnect you with treasured ones you remember from your past.

 On each item’s page, you’ll find an ingredient breakdown, storage and serving tips, and shipping details.
 Shipping costs and methods depend on the business the baked goods ship from.
 Goldbelly ships all over the U.S.

 Why We Chose It: The elusive artisanal gluten-free loaf can be yours at last.
-New Cascadia sells bread and pastries that you can stock up on and freeze for months.
+New Cascadia sells bread, bagels, rolls, and buns that you can stock up on and freeze for months.